MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/get-started.md

 ### Step 3 - Listen for push notifications

-Now that a subscription is set up in your PWA, add handlers to the service worker to respond to push events \(sent from the server\) to display toast notifications with the received message’s data.
-You’ll also need to add a click handler to dismiss the toast notification, open and/or focus any open windows, or open and focus a new window to display a PWA client page.
+Now that a subscription is set up in your PWA, add handlers to the service worker to respond to push events \(sent from the server\) to display toast notifications with the data of a received message.
+You must add a click handler to perform the any of the following tasks.
+*   dismiss the toast notification
+*   open, focus, or open and focus any open windows
+*   open and focus a new window to display a PWA client page

 In your `pwabuilder-sw.js` file, add the following handlers.